firstlookmedia/react-scripts/README.md

 ---

 `react-scripts` provides the npm script `react-scripts`.
-Put this in your app's `"scripts"` section:
+Add these in your app's `"scripts"` section:

 #### `react-scripts start`